augchan42/augchan42.github.io/_posts/2024-03-09-React State Updates and JS Timing Functions.md

   - frontend-development
 ---

+**Abstract:**
+This post provides a quick developer tip for React and Next.js users: if your `useEffect` hook appears to run twice during development, Hot Module Reloading (HMR) in conjunction with React's Strict Mode is likely the cause.
+It explains why this happens as an intentional development-only behavior to help catch side effects and suggests verifying by testing a production build.

+**Estimated reading time:** _2 minutes_

 I recently ran into some puzzling behavior while working on animations for my app – specifically, drawing a series of I-Ching style lines.
 I have an array representing these lines, and I use a loop within a React `useEffect` hook to draw each one.

 The problem?
 When running my Next.js app in development mode (`next dev`), the `useEffect` hook was clearly being triggered twice.
 Instead of the expected 6 lines, 12 lines would appear on the screen!